 - Set up the service on the external IPTV player for IPTV services without a standalone app.
 To do this, sign in with the provided M3U playlist, URL, username, and password.

-- Following a successful login, please browse the channels and VOD videos and organize them based on your preference.
+- Following a successful login, please browse the channels and VOD videos and organize them based on your preferences.

 - Test the content and provide feedback to the provider if any issues arise.
 Otherwise, browse and start streaming your favorite content.